Are Melco Resorts & Entertainment Limited (NASDAQ:MLCO) Prospects Worsening?

 Melco Resorts & Entertainment Limited (MLCO) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-In terms of their assets, the company currently has 2.01 billion total, with 1.12 billion as their total liabilities.
+In terms of their assets, the company currently has 1.82 billion total, with 960.12 million as their total liabilities.

 Is the stock of MLCO attractive?